MangoBee/blog/content/SupervisedLearning_Summary_TuyenPham.md

 > [!question]- User i have three class labels, total support equal 200. how come doesnt it add up to 1000 (total rows of dataset)?
 > The "support" values in the classification_report represent the number of instances (data points) for each class in the testing set, not the total number of instances in the entire dataset.
 The support values are calculated based on the testing set used for evaluation, and they provide insights into the distribution of instances across different classes in the testing set.
-### Handling Machine Learning Discrete/Categorical Data %% fold %%
+### Handling Machine Learning Discrete/Categorical Data
 - Full Guide - [Handling Machine Learning Categorical Data with Python Tutorial | DataCamp](https://www.datacamp.com/tutorial/categorical-data)
 - Offline - [[HandlingCategoricalData_ML_Datacamp.pdf]]
-#### Numerize categorical/discrete Data for Machine Learning %% fold %%
+#### Numerize categorical/discrete Data for Machine Learning
 - One-hot encoding: Maschine, Mode, Produkt
-- Label encoding:  %% fold %%
+- Label encoding:
 	- Drehzahl, Bearbeitungszeit.
 	- They are natural numerical data but present in discrete mode.
-### Result %% fold %%
+### Result
-- Cross Validation %% fold %%
+- Cross Validation
 	- ![[Pasted image 20231227222950.png]]
 	- k = 25
-- Confusion Matrix %% fold %%
+- Confusion Matrix
 	- ![[Pasted image 20231227212609.png]]

 |  | precision | recall | f1-score | support |